 - 5. Correlate the latent variables. - a.
-Select the Add Covariance tool, \square. - b.
-Click in the upper-right quadrant of the Peer oval (it will highlight when you hover over it), and drag a covariance to the upper-left quadrant of the Per oval (it will highlight when you can release to connect the covariance).
+Select the Add covariance tool, \frown . - b.
+Click in the upper-right quadrant of the Peer oval (it will highlight when you hover over it), and drag a covariance to the upper-left quadrant of the Par oval (it will highlight when you can release to connect the covariance).